PaloAltoNetworks/terraform-ansible-intro/docs/configuration.md

 $ gcloud iam service-accounts list
 ```

-Use the following `gcloud iam` command to download the credentials for the Compute Engine default service account using the email address associated with the service account.
+Use the following `gcloud iam` command to download the credentials for the Compute Engine default service account using it associated email address.

 ```bash
 $ gcloud iam service-accounts keys create gcp_compute_key.json --iam-account <EMAIL_ADDRESS>